ranveer5289/sfcc_cli_debugger/README.md

 Add your instance hostname & credentials.

-`workspacePath` - This should be path to the folder where your cartridges resides.
+`rootWorkSpacePath` - This should be path to the folder where your cartridges resides.
 For an SFRA project this path will be  `/my_user/home/path/till/cartridges/`

 # Installation